-We also want to say THANK YOU TO ALL WHO DONATED AND SUPPORTED Dr. Bailey's Team in Making Strides Against Breast Cancer!!
+My team and I also want to say THANK YOU TO ALL WHO DONATED AND SUPPORTED Dr. Bailey's Team in Making Strides Against Breast Cancer!!
 We walked this weekend on October 8th, had a great time, and were a top fundraising team - thanks to you!

-Thriving, Part 3 - Breast Cancer Forced Me to Jump Into the Abyss
+Thriving, Part 3 - Breast Cancer Forced Me to Jump into the Abyss

 I recognize that there are a few things in life that I’ve irrationally clung to, like a security blanket.
 These are things that have made me feel safe and that have anchored me throughout my life.
 One of those has been my career.
 My career has defined my sense of self, given me self-worth, and also given me the financial ability to support myself “no matter what happens.”
 I’m a doctor, I’m proud to think that I’m good at it, and my skill puts food on the table and a roof over my family’s head no matter where we end up in the world.
 It also connects me to my community.
 The relationships I’ve built with my patients are precious gifts.